 Climate finance figures in detail The methodology behind the BMZ’s reporting

-A score of “1” means that mitigation or adaptation is a “significant” objective of the project.
-For such projects, 50 per cent of the project budget is reported as being for the climate sector in question.
+• A score of “1” means that climate change mitigation or adaptation is a “significant” objective.
+For such projects, 50 per cent of the financial volume is reported as climate finance.
+If a project scores “1” both for mitigation and for adaptation, Germany reports 100 per cent.

 Annual reporting